plotly/jupyterlab-dash/README.md

 First, install the Python package using either pip...

 ```
-$ pip install "jupyterlab>=1.0" jupyterlab-dash==0.1.0a3
+$ pip install "jupyterlab>=1.0" jupyterlab-dash
 ```

 or conda (but not both!).

 ```
-$ conda install -c plotly -c defaults -c conda-forge "jupyterlab>=1.0" jupyterlab-dash=0.1.0a3
+$ conda install -c plotly -c defaults -c conda-forge "jupyterlab>=1.0" jupyterlab-dash
 ```

 Then, install the JupyterLab extension. v6.17.1 of node works, and node 8.x.x or 10+ should also work.
 ```
-$ jupyter labextension install jupyterlab-dash@0.1.0-alpha.3
+$ jupyter labextension install jupyterlab-dash
 ```

 ## Development Installation